 Every year, late summer marks the start of budget season for the real estate industry.
 During these months, multifamily professionals work diligently to prepare a property management budget for the upcoming year.
 These annual operating budgets track income and expenses.
 And they cover everything from new large-scale additions — such as adding new apartment amenities — to general maintenance to the building or common areas.

-Whether you’re new to the industry or a seasoned professional, it’s always a good idea to refresh your knowledge and improve your multifamily budgeting skills.
-So, read this guide to learn more about your property management budget, what should go into it, and tips on how you can successfully create your 2022 operating budget.
+Whether you’re new to the industry or a seasoned professional, it’s always a good idea to refresh your knowledge on property management’s meaning and improve your multifamily budgeting skills.
+So, read this guide to learn more about your property management budget, what should go into it, and tips on how you can successfully create your multifamily operating budget.

 Navigate this guide: